sou1nonly/sou1nonly/README.md

 - 👋 Hi, I’m neeraj
-- 👀 I’m interested in ... web development
+- 👀 I’m interested in ...
+Data Science
 - 🌱 I’m currently learning ...
-C/C++
+Python and SQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...